Cold Weather Gear that’ll Get You Outside More this Winter

 Waterproof, lightweight boots made for winter walking are a great option for your feet

-(11/2022 update) I wore Altra’s Lone Peak NeoShell trail shoes for both running and walking for a lot of years, and loved them.
+(11/2022 update) I wore Altra’s Lone Peak NeoShell trail shoes for both running and walking for a lot of years and loved them.
 But now they’re SO pricey ($170 retail) that I decided to try LLBean’s Mountain Classic Hiking Shoe.
 I got them in the mail the day before our October snowstorm, so had a chance to test them out right away.
 They’re super comfy and definitely waterproof.
 Score!

 This winter I’m trying LL Bean’s Alpine Hikers.
 They’re great!
-Almost as comfortable as my running shoes, very light and waterproof leather.
+Almost as comfortable as my running shoes, very light and with waterproof leather.
 Because they’re ankle-high, they work great for either road walking or snowshoeing (in snow that isn’t too deep).

 So far my feet haven’t gotten cold in them, although we haven’t had below-zero weather since I got them.